What is the user interface (UI)?

-User interface is the means or medium of interaction of the user with a software application or website or any device.
+The user interface is the means or medium of the user’s interaction with a software application, website, or any device.

-User interface should attract the user to make use of the product.
+The user interface should attract the user to make use of the product.
 The user experience should be effortless and entertaining.
-A user’s comfort should be prioritized while designing the UI.
+A user’s comfort should get prioritized while designing the UI.
 Thus, it plays a vital role in product management while implementing the right product roadmap tools.